zouzias/rediswebcaching/README.md

 ### How to include these files into your servlet container.

-TODO (copy the classes contained in the core, filters and redis packages.
-Add the filter definitions into your web.xml)
+TODO: (1) copy the classes contained in the `org.zouzias.rediscachingfilter.core`, `org.zouzias.rediscachingfilter.filters` and `org.zouzias.rediscachingfilter.redis` packages.
+(2) Add the filter definitions into your `web.xml`

 ### Run tests

     cd RedisCachingFilter
     mvn compile war:war test

+### Limitations

+* The caching mechanism only caches the content of the HTTP GET request (not the response type, etc)

 ### License